 Elna and Doris became minor celebrities for a time when they appeared on a TV talk show in white makeup as witches and practitioners of black magic.
 They moaned, frothed at the mouth and rolled around on the floor to invoke the spirit of Satan for the studio audience.
 My wife was embarrassed and refused to leave the house for a few days.
 She realized, finally, that her mother was insane.
 I had known it all along.

-For Christmas Elna bought three cemetery plots for herself, my wife and me.
+For Christmas Elna bought three cemetery plots, one for herself, one for my wife and one for me.
 I was to be on one side of her and my wife on the other side.
 We were her children.
 Children of Satan.
-That’s when I decided I was going to be cremated.
+That’s when I decided to be cremated.